 Our small business network council consists of small business owners from various industries across the nation.
 Council members volunteer their time and entrepreneurial expertise at board meetings, public events and in the media to help Small Business Majority identify and address the biggest issues facing small businesses today.
-Our current council members include Eric Blinderman, Betsy Burton, Mike Brey, Zachary Davis, Lisa Goodbee, Matt Grove, Jamal Lee, Ron Nelsen, Liz Parker, Mike Roach, Walt Rowen, Christine Chin Ryan, Jonathan Tobias, Chris Yura and Anne Zimmerman.
+Our current council members include Eric Blinderman, Betsy Burton, Mike Brey, Nancy Clark, Zachary Davis, Lisa Goodbee, Matt Grove, Kris Kleindienst, Jamal Lee, Ron Nelsen, Mike Roach, Walt Rowen, LaJuanna Russell, Christine Chin Ryan, Jarek Steele, Jonathan Tobias, Chris Yura and Anne Zimmerman.

 Eric Blinderman co-founded Mas (farmhouse) after a friend approached him with the idea of opening a restaurant in 2001.
 He'd been working toward a legal career and had no restaurant experience.
 However, he did have a few successful business endeavors under his belt from early on, and decided to try his hand at being a restaurateur.
 After facing several obstacles to get his New American eatery off the ground, the doors to Mas (farmhouse) in Greenwich Village opened in March 2004.
 It was a hit, leading Eric and his partner to open a second location, Mas (la grillade), in October 2011.
 In total, they employ 65 people.